 Unprecedented in length for Raycom, the 12-year deal with ESPN covered the 2011-2012 through 2022-2023 seasons and was reported to be $1.86 billion to the conference over the term.(178) Importantly it provided that Raycom would continue to oversee the ACC’s official corporate partner program, ACC Corporate Champions.
 Raycom would also continue to manage the conferences’ digital assets, all mobile platforms and theacc.com, the official conference website

 The ACC Network was established in 2010 by Raycom Sports and the ACC following the founding of the Big Ten Network and prior to the launching of the PAC-12 Network and SEC Network.
 The ACC Network uses broadcast stations, cable distribution and digital media to disseminate its branded “Network” products.
 The Big Ten, PAC-12 and SEC do not use broadcast television stations, but have a dedicated cable channel and digital mediums.
-The ACC Network is produced by Raycom.
+The ACC Network, produced by Raycom, reached 82% of the U.S. in 2014.

 The new agreement lasted for only one season as the ACC announced in 2012 the additions of the University of Pittsburgh and Syracuse University beginning in 2013.(179) This forced the negotiation of a new 15-year ESPN agreement that was reported to be $3.6 billion over the term.(180) The new agreement included full members Pittsburgh and Syracuse.
 Haines again successfully negotiated with ESPN and FOX amendments to existing Raycom contracts that added the additional schools(181) and ensured Raycom coverage of the ACC through the 2026-2027 seasons.